inferno-collection/Docs/docs/resources/fire-alarm-reborn/developers/exports/server.md

 ## AOP

 ### Get Alarm System AOP
-This export returns the currently set AOP for random alarms.
+This export returns the currently set AOPs for random alarms.
 For more info on how to set an Alarm System's AOP, [see here](../tool.md#adding-aop).

 #### Export Name